 - The tourist infrastructure is great and all resorts have their own generators

 - There is no shortage of things to do in Victoria Falls

 Top tip for visiting Victoria Falls as a solo traveller

 In Zimbabwe cash is king (bring USD from a neighbouring country).
 However, most businesses in Victoria Falls accept credit cards

 For some locations – The Danakil in Ethiopia, for example – this may be a necessity but there are other benefits of a group tour as a solo traveller.
-Two companies that I have used and can recommend are Exodus Travels and Explore!
+There are lots of group travel companies out there but two companies that I have used and can recommend are Exodus Travels and Explore Worldwide!

 You’ll have an expertly curated itinerary and you often gain valuable insights into the country, the people and the culture.
 Generally, there’s safety in numbers.
 Finally, if you fear solo travel loneliness, there’s the reassurance of ready-made travel companions.

 READ THESE NEXT:

 Bridget Coleman has been a passionate traveller for more than 30 years.
 She has visited 70+ countries, most as a solo traveller.